 - Bass resonance chamber to enhance the low end

-The essence of this microphone lies in its bass capabilities which are largely determined by the size of the diaphragm.
-AKG understands this and ensured this D112 has a large diaphragm suited for a number of bass instruments.
+The essence of this microphone lies in its bass capabilities.
+This is largely determined by the size of the diaphragm.
+AKG understands this and made sure the D112 has a large diaphragm – perfectly suited to record a wide range of bass instruments.

-As mentioned earlier, it has a very high sound pressure level (SPL) capability of 160dB.
+As mentioned earlier, it has a very high sound pressure level (SPL) capability of 160dB, which is a huge figure – a figure that you’re very unlikely to ever get near in your home studio.
 This is basically the maximum sound pressure level the mic can handle without distorting.
-Needless to say, the higher the SPL figure, the more volume the mic can handle.
+Basically, the higher the SPL figure, the more volume the mic can handle.

 It features a combination of blue and gray on the outside and weighs just over 1 lb, so you can tell it’s a relatively lightweight unit.

 What identifies the sound entry side is the large green bumper band.
-The D112 has a cardioid pickup pattern, so any sounds coming from the sides or rear of the device are not picked up by the mic very well.
+The D112 is a dynamic microphone so it has a directional cardioid pickup pattern.
+Any sounds coming from the sides or rear of the device are not picked up by the mic very well.

 As mentioned earlier, the accurate placement of the mic will make the difference between a clear sound and a muffled one.
 However accurate, mic placement is really a process of trial and error.
-We’ll quickly outline a few pointers so you get the best sound possible:
+We’ll quickly outline a few pointers so you get the best sound possible (the below video also guides you through the process in setting up the D112 in the studio):

 - You must remove the front head of the bass drum when miking it